tve/blog/content/2018/lp-wifi-esp32-boards.md

 ![Sparkfun Esp32 Thing board](/img/low-power-wifi/esp32-boards-thing.jpg# fr w-30pct)

 The Sparkfun Esp32 Thing caught my eye.
-It has a different LDO and an FTDI USB chip.
+It has a different LDO and a FTDI USB chip.
 It also has a LiPo charger and connector and seemed well designed.
 Again, $21.
 But that's better than $8 for a board that doesn't even _run_ on LiPO.
 Buy now!

-I plugged the Thing in and measured deep sleep current: 2mA!
-Ok, that's unfair, it has a power-on LED and a jumper-trace in the back that needs to be cut.
+I plugged the Thing in and measured deep-sleep current: 2mA!
+Ok, that's unfair, it has a power-is-on LED and a jumper-trace in the back that needs to be cut.
 After cutting the trace I measured 900uA.
 At that point I got rather annoyed.
-This was the second expensive board that completely flunks the deep sleep test.
+This was the second expensive board that completely flunks the deep-sleep test.

 I browsed the Sparkfun docs: nothing about the power consumption, except for other users complaining about the same thing.
-Some more browsing later I found out that another jumper-trace in the back needs to be cut and switched around so the flash chip gets powered by the esp32 instead of the 3.3v rail.
-This way it gets powered down in deep sleep.
+Some more browsing later I found out that another jumper-trace in the back needs to be cut and switched around so the flash chip gets powered by a special LDO inside the esp32 instead of the 3.3v rail.
+This way it gets powered down in deep-sleep.
 Now the power consumption got down to 63uA.
-Looking at the LDO data sheet shows that its typical quiescent consumption is 55uA, so it's unlikely one can get much lower.
+Looking at the LDO data sheet reveals that its typical quiescent consumption is 55uA, so it's unlikely one can get much lower.

 The good news: it's better than the Huzzah32.
-The bad news: it's 10x more than the esp32's deep sleep consumption.
-In all fairness, the deep sleep power consumption is good enough for the vast majority of use-cases.
-Unless the esp32 is to sleep for hours between wake-ups the difference between 63uA and 6.3uA does not matter.
+The bad news: it's 10x more than the esp32's deep-sleep consumption.
+In all fairness, the 55uA power consumption is good enough for the vast majority of use-cases.
+Unless the esp32 is to sleep for hours between wake-ups the difference between 63uA and 6.3uA does not matter much.

 All-in-all this is the best board I've seen, except for the fact that it doesn't have an FCC certified esp32 module.
-Not only does it have the best deep-sleep performance, it also has a well-engineered usb/lipo power switchover and charge circuitry and it has a 32khz oscillator for accurate RTC timing.
+Not only does it have the best deep-sleep performance, it also has a well-engineered usb/lipo power switchover/charge circuitry and it has a 32khz oscillator for accurate RTC timing.

 ### Building my own board